CSU College Readiness and the Early Assessment Program

 Part 1: Early Assessment (11th grade)

 The Early Assessment Program focuses on determining the CSU-level English and math readiness of public high school students.
 Juniors voluntarily take an additional portion of the annual California Standards Test (CST).
 The tests are based on CSU placement standards and are intended to provide information about the students’ readiness to compete at the CSU level.
 The tests are scored and, based upon the scores, each student receives a status.

 Exempt: Student demonstrates proficiency.
 Student's knowledge and skills meet CSU standards for placement into baccalaureate-level entry courses.
 Student is exempt from the required CSU placement exam(s) (ELM and/or EPT).

 Conditionally Exempt: Student demonstrates basic proficiency but must participate in a Senior Experience activity to increase and/or maintain skills.
 Student is exempt from placement exam(s) under the condition that he/she participates in a qualifying Senior Experience.

 Non-Exempt: At the time the student took that EAP assessment in English and/or Math, the student’s responses did not demonstrate proficiency.
 This student will be encouraged to focus on improving English and/or math skills during his or her senior year through Senior Experiences, but must take the CSU placement tests.

 The academic preparation component of the EAP considers the exam results and focuses on what the student must do to prepare for the academic rigor of the CSU.
 Academic preparation includes Senior Experiences for conditionally exempt students and other academic CSU preparation during the 12th grade year.

-To learn more about the ERWC, please contact Elaine Kociolek, Solano County EAP Coordinator, at email@example.com.
+To learn more about CSU college readiness, please contact Elaine Kociolek, EAP Coordinator, at email@example.com or (707) 654-1288.